NT5K/WeatherApp/README.md

    ```
    yarn
    ```

+3 Make sure the localhost port in the ``vite.config.ts` file is the same as the the one running the backend server (check on backend terminal).

-3. Start the development server:
+4. Start the development server:
    ```
    npm run dev
    ```